FDA weighs oversight changes after formula, Juul troubles

 “I don’t think structure alone is really the fix, or that leadership alone is the fix,” Califf said.
 “There’s a consistent concern out there that we need to really fix the fundamentals, which includes all those elements.”

-Califf said he agreed with critiques that the food program has been underfunded compared with FDA’s drug program, which receives more than a $1 billion annually in industry user fees.
-The agency recently sought more food funding and authority to help track supply chains to try to head off future shortages.
+Califf said he agreed with critiques that the food program has been underfunded compared with FDA’s drug program, which receives more than $1 billion annually in industry user fees.
+The agency recently sought more food funding and authority to help track supply chains in order to head off future shortages.

 Parents and politicians also have expressed frustration over the agency’s handling of a recent decision to ban all e-cigarettes from Juul, the leading U.S. vaping company.
 A federal court quickly blocked the agency’s order.
 FDA then backtracked further in court, saying it needed more time to review Juul’s application due to its “unique scientific issues.”